-If you are a part-time benefits-eligible employee (as defined on page 5), you will accrue a percentage of the 80-hour PTO schedule.
-For example, if you are classified in the HR/Payroll system to work 48 hours per pay period, you will accrue 60% of the 80-hour PTO schedule.
+If you are a part-time benefits-eligible employee (as defined on page 5), your accrual (called your PTO Max Accrual Rate) is a percentage of the 80-hour PTO schedule.
+For example, if you are classified to work 48 hours per pay period, you will accrue 60% of the 80-hour PTO schedule.